 sketchbooks from 2011, 2013

 Since 2004, Church has worked on various artist book projects.
 While at the Cite Internationale des Arts residency in Paris, France in 2004, Church researched and conceived of the artist book Elemental with collaborators Shelby Lattis and Amy Seibert.
 The artists traveled to sacred sites both ancient and modern throughout France, Italy, and Portugal.
 In 2012, Church wrote, illustrated, and bound a book of poetry titled The Leap and Fall.
 The poems explore themes including muse, memory of home, time, and catastrophic weather.
 The text is digitally printed and the images are hand printed from plates created from graphite drawings.
 Church's book Painting the Weather, poems 2013-2020 was printed on the occasion of her show Nocturnes in March of 2020.
 This book is digitally printed and contains images of ink paintings and poems.
-Church's most recent books are a chapbook of poems titled Entangled and a full-length book of poetry and drawings titled Forest for the Trees, both awaiting publication.
+In late 2024, Finishing Line Press will publish Church's first chapbook of poetry titled Entangled along with images of paintings made during the pandemic.

 "Painting the Weather" poems 2013-2020 digitally printed text and original drawings, edition 20, INQUIRIES email in contact